whiteleyrod/ConfusionMatrixCalculator/README.md

 ---

-For questions or issues, contact the developer.
+For questions or issues, you're on your own - this software is "as is" and you should expect it to not work properly.
+You have been warned.